 The monarch has four stages.
 You probably learned about them in grade school as I did.
 First, the eggs are laid on milkweed.
 After three to five days, the eggs hatch and they are growing caterpillars for between nine and 15 days.
 After that, they go into a cocoon or chrysalis for nine to 14 days and finally emerge as a butterfly.
 Remember?

 Females lay their eggs on milkweed because monarch caterpillars will only eat milkweed plants once their own eggshells have been eaten.(Not true.
-Keep reading.)
+Keep reading and see the photo above.)

 Now, in my research, I read that monarchs will lay their eggs only on milkweed but I can tell you from personal experience that this is not true.
 We do not have any milkweed whatsoever on our property here in Poteet, Texas.
 This morning, October 5, 2022, I found five monarch caterpillars eating three of my parsley plants, munching all of the leaves off overnight.
 We have also found them eating tomato leaves and the leaves on other vegetable plants around the area.